Machine Learning: The Basics: Relation to Other Fields

-The actual implementation of this AI principle requires a precise definition of what is meant by ``perceived environment'', ``actions'' and ``return''.
-We highlight that those definitions amount to {\bf design choices} made by an AI engineer which is facing a particular application domain.
-Let us consider some application domains where AI systems can be used: \begin{itemize} \item a {\bf forest fire management system}: perceptions given by satellite images and local observations (using sensors or ``crowd sensing'' via some mobile application which allows humans to notify about relevant events); actions amount to issuing warnings and bans of open fire; return is reduction of number of forest fires. \item an {\bf emission reduction system} for combustion engines: perceptions given by various measurements (such as temperature, fuel consistency); actions amount to varying fuel feed and timing and the amount of recycled exhaust gas; return is measured in reduction of emissions. \item a {\bf severe weather warning service}: perceptions given by weather radar; actions are preventive measures taken by farmers or power grid operators; return is measured by savings in damage costs (see \url{https://www.munichre.com/}) \item an automated {\bf benefit application system} for a social insurance institute (like ``Kela'' in Finland): perceptions given by information about application and applicant; actions are either accept or reject the application along with a justification for the decision; return is measured in reduction of processing time (applicants like to get decisions quickly) \item a {\bf personal diet assistant}: perceived environment is the food preferences of the app user and their health condition; actions amount to personalized suggestions for healthy and yummy food; return is the increase in well-being (or the reduction in public spending for health-care). \item the {\bf cleaning robot} \rumba\, (see\ Figure \ref{fig:cleaning_robot}) perceives its environment using different sensors (distance sensors, on-board camera); actions amount to choosing different moving directions (``north'', ``south'', ``east'', ``west''); return might be the amount of cleaned floor area within a particular time period. \item a {\bf personal health assistant:} perceptions given by current health condition (blood values, weight,\ldots), lifestyle (preferred food, exercise plan); actions amount to personalized suggestions for changing lifestyle habits (less meat, more jogging,\ldots); return is measured via level of well-being (or the reduction in public spending for health-care). \item {\bf government-system} for a community: perceived environment is constituted by current economic and demographic indicators (unemployment rate, budget deficit, age distribution,\ldots); actions involve the design of tax and employment laws, public investment in infrastructure, organisation of health-care system; return might be determined by the gross domestic product, the budget deficit or the gross national happiness (cf. \url{https://en.wikipedia.org/wiki/Gross_National_Happiness}). \end{itemize}
+From an engineering point of view, \gls{ai} aims at optimizing behaviour to maximize a long-term return.
+The optimization of behaviour is based solely on the perceptions made by the agent.
+Let us consider some application domains where AI systems can be used: \begin{itemize} \item a forest fire management system: perceptions given by satellite images and local observations using sensors or ``crowd sensing'' via some mobile application which allows humans to notify about relevant events; actions amount to issuing warnings and bans of open fire; return is the reduction of number of forest fires. \item a control unit for combustion engines: perceptions given by various measurements such as temperature, fuel consistency; actions amount to varying fuel feed and timing and the amount of recycled exhaust gas; return is measured in reduction of emissions. \item a severe weather warning service: perceptions given by weather radar; actions are preventive measures taken by farmers or power grid operators; return is measured by savings in damage costs (see \url{https://www.munichre.com/}) \item an automated benefit application system for the Finnish social insurance institute (``Kela''): perceptions given by information about application and applicant; actions are either to accept or to reject the application along with a justification for the decision; return is measured in reduction of processing time (applicants tend to prefer getting decisions quickly) \item a personal diet assistant: perceived environment is the food preferences of the app user and their health condition; actions amount to personalized suggestions for healthy and tasty food; return is the increase in well-being or the reduction in public spending for health-care. \item the cleaning robot \rumba\, (see\ Figure \ref{fig:cleaning_robot}) perceives its environment using different sensors (distance sensors, on-board camera); actions amount to choosing different moving directions (``north'', ``south'', ``east'', ``west''); return might be the amount of cleaned floor area within a particular time period. \item personal health assistant: perceptions given by current health condition (blood values, weight,\ldots), lifestyle (preferred food, exercise plan); actions amount to personalized suggestions for changing lifestyle habits (less meat, more walking,\ldots); return is measured via the level of well-being (or the reduction in public spending for health-care). \item a government-system for a country: perceived environment is constituted by current economic and demographic indicators such as unemployment rate, budget deficit, age distribution,\ldots; actions involve the design of tax and employment laws, public investment in infrastructure, organization of health-care system; return might be determined by the gross domestic product, the budget deficit or the gross national happiness (cf. \url{https://en.wikipedia.org/wiki/Gross_National_Happiness}). \end{itemize} ML methods are used on different levels by an \gls{ai} agent.
+On a lower level, ML methods help to extract the relevant information from raw data.
+ML methods are used to classify images into different categories which are then used an input for higher level functions of the \gls{ai} agent.